kyma-project/istio/docs/contributor/adr/0010-aws-nlb-support.md

 type Config struct {
 	...

-  // if not specified, it defaults to `elb` for existing Istio installation and to `nlb` for new Istio installation
+  // optional, if not specified it defaults to `elb` for existing Istio installation and to `nlb` for new Istio installation
 	// +kubebuilder:validation:Enum=elb,nlb
 	AWSLoadBalancerType *string `json:"awsLoadBalancerType,omitempty"`
 }